Cevelop/cevelop/README.md

 1. Make sure the *Import all* box is checked and click *Finish*

 > changed references to JDT version to use most recent release 2021-12 versions
+> Manually updated Maven to use homebrew mvn 3.8.4 instead of built-in

 When the import finishes, you will be prompted to restart the IDE.
 Do so, in order for the newly imported preferences to be activated.